thephoeron/LLTHW/book/1-02-01-strings.md

 Strings are pretty important in programming; no matter what your program does, eventually you're going to need a string to send some information to the user of your program.

-Some programming languages have a lot of different types of strings, but Lisp only has two: the standard `string` type, and the rarely used `simple-string` type.
+Some programming languages have a lot of different types of strings, but Lisp only has four: the standard `string` type, as well as `simple-string`, `base-string`, and `simple-base-string` types.
+The usage of these other string types is fairly specialized, so normally you will be using the `string` type itself.

 #### Creating Strings

-The simplest way to create a string in Lisp is to simply type it at the REPL or in a `*.lisp` file, using the double-quote syntax.
+The simplest way to create an object of type `string` in Lisp is to simply type it at the REPL or in a `*.lisp` file, using the double-quote syntax.

 Try this at the REPL: